Nullable types and non-nullable types

 ?: is not

-null, the elvis operator returns it, otherwise it returns the expression to the right.
-Note that the right-hand side expression is evaluated only if the left-hand side is
+null, the Elvis operator returns it, otherwise it returns the expression to the right.
+Note that the expression on the right-hand side is evaluated only if the left-hand side is

 return are expressions in Kotlin, they can also be used on the right-hand side of the Elvis operator.
 This can be handy, for example, when checking function arguments:

 The !! operator

 The third option is for NPE-lovers: the not-null assertion operator (

 !!) converts any value to a non-null type and throws an exception if the value is

 null.
 You can write